Supervisor/supervisor/README.txt

     The server process uses a configuration file.
 This is typically located in "/etc/supervisord.conf".
 This configuration file is an "Windows-INI" style config file.
-It is important to keep this file "secure" because it may contain unencrypted usernames and passwords.
+It is important to keep this file secure via proper filesystem permissions because it may contain unencrypted usernames and passwords.

   Supervisorctl